processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 In this tutorial, we'll make use of MPR121 touch sensor example code and build on top of it to make something interesting!

-## Capacitive touch sensing

-What is capacitive touch sensing and how does it work?

-Capacitive touch sensing works by measuring changes in capacitance of a circuit when a certain dielectric (electrical insulator) is introduced into the circuit.
-Human body acts as a dielectric when interacting with a specially designed circuit.
-You can learn more about capacitive touch sensing concepts [here](https://www.allaboutcircuits.com/technical-articles/introduction-to-capacitive-touch-sensing/).

-In context of physical computing and Processing, capacitive touch sensing gives quite a bit ot creative freedom for input methods.

 ## Generating sound in Processing

 Processing is capable of playing music, generating and analyzing sounds through the use of one of the built-in or external sound libraries: